okta/okta.github.io/_source/_posts/2018-07-03-deploy-vue-app-aws.md

 `http://localhost:8080/secure`

 But, this comes with a significant drawback — especially when you are deploying.
 Since your SPA compiles to a static assets, there is just one single entry point `index.html`.
-If you try to access a page direction that is not `index.html` page (i.e.;  ``http://localhost:8080/secure``` ) the web server will return a 404 error.  _Why_?
-The browser is sending a GET /secure requests to the server and trying to resolve to the filesystem “/secure” (which the file doesn’t exist).
+If you try to access a page direction that is not `index.html` page (i.e.;  `http://localhost:8080/secure`) the web server will return a 404 error.  _Why_?
+The browser is sending a GET `/secure` request to the server and trying to resolve to the filesystem “/secure” (and the file doesn’t exist).
 It does works when you navigate to `/secure` from the homepage because vue-router prevents the default behavior of the browsers and instructs the router instance to fire in any mode.

 By using history mode, you have to take additional steps to make sure page refreshes work correctly.
 You can read more about [HTML5 History Mode](https://router.vuejs.org/guide/essentials/history-mode.html#html5-history-mode).
 To keep things easy, I will show you a simple trick to ensure your refreshing works with AWS CloudFront.